Security Shield - How to remove?

 Note: In most cases you CAN download executables, like http://www.2-viruses.com/downloads/spyhunter-i.exe on your PC directly by entering their url in address bar, for example http://www.2-viruses.com/downloads/spyhunter-i.exe, or http://www.2-viruses.com/spdoc.exe.
 Spyhunter installer has malware killing capabilities that work with Security Shield.

 If malware remover download is blocked, use following video to overcome Security Shield :

 Note!!
 When removing Security Shield, you can try using this code of registration.
 It worked with its predecessors Security Tool and System Tool in the past, and malware researcher Siri uncovered that it works with current version of this malware.

 64C665BE-4DE7-423B-A6B6-BC0172B25DF2.
 The code might not work with all versions of Security Shield.
-The virus should be disabled, so you will be able to run a full system scan with Spyware Doctor or malwarebytes anti-spywares.
-You would have much less chances to be infected if you had decent internet security program ( made by Symantec, AVG, ESET, Kaspersky, PCTools), or firewall and decent anti-malware program with real time protection like Spyware Doctor or MBAM.
+The virus should be disabled, so you will be able to run a full system scan with Spyhunter or malwarebytes anti-spywares.
+You would have much less chances to be infected if you had decent internet security program ( made by Symantec, AVG, ESET, Kaspersky, PCTools), or firewall and decent anti-malware program with real time protection like Spyhunter or Malwarebytes Anti-Malware.

 Security Shield 2011 – a fresh version of the rogue